dkhk98865/knowyourtale/STRIPE_SETUP.md

 2. **Test Subscription Flow**
    - Go to `/subscription`
    - Sign in with a test account
-   - Click "Start Essential Adventure" or "Start Premium Adventure"
+   - Click "Get Single Report", "Start Monthly Adventure", or "Get All Reports"
    - Should redirect to Stripe Checkout

 3. **Use Test Cards**